Skip to article frontmatterSkip to article content

 First-Principles

-Also known as ab initio methods, first-principles method is based on solving the Schrödinger equation for a given system of particles.
+Also known as ab initio methods, first-principles methods are based on solving the Schrödinger equation for a given system of particles.
 The Schrödinger equation is a partial differential equation that describes how the wave function of a quantum system evolves over time.
-By solving the Schrödinger equation, we can obtain the wave function (Ψ) of the system, which contains all the information about the system, such as the positions and momenta of the particles, the energy of the system, and the forces acting on the particles.
-Properties can be obtained by applying different operators to the wave function.
-For example, the total energy of the system can be obtained by applying the Hamiltonian H^\hat{H} operator to the wave function.
+By solving the Schrödinger equation, we can obtain the wave function Ψ\Psi of the system, which contains all the information about the system, such as the positions and momenta of the particles, the energy of the system, and the forces acting on the particles.
+Properties are obtained as expectation values of operators.
+For example, the total energy is the expectation value of the Hamiltonian, ΨH^Ψ\langle \Psi | \hat{H} | \Psi \rangle.
 The many-body Schrödinger equation is given by:

 itΨ(r,R,t)=H^Ψ(r,R,t)i\hbar\frac{\partial}{\partial t}\Psi(\mathbf{r}, \mathbf{R}, t) = \hat{H}\Psi(\mathbf{r}, \mathbf{R}, t)